 How Parenthetical Commas Work

-The description “parenthetical” helps show the function of these commas: they take the place of parentheses to set off a removable and non-essential piece of information.
+The description “parenthetical” helps show how these commas function: they take the place of parentheses to set off a removable and non-essential piece of information.
 While parentheses would make the information more understated and em dashes would emphasize the information, commas are the more ordinary and subtle middle option.

 These parenthetical elements can come at the beginning, middle, or end of the sentence and generally add some kind of description.
-Be sure the parenthetical element comes in the most logical place in the sentence, right before or after what it describes.
-When the phrase is at the beginning, the comma has become optional in modern usage, especially when the phrase is short and won’t cause confusion without a comma.
-Also sometimes a phrase in the middle won’t use commas if it’s considered essential information.
+Place the interruption in the most logical place in the sentence, right before or after what it describes.

 Like with em dashes and parentheses, the piece broken off by the commas should be completely removable.
 Cover it up and check that the rest of the sentence can stand on its own.
 If your parenthetical phrase comes in the middle, make sure you have a second comma leading back into the main clause.